JavierR14/Mandelbrot-Set/README.md

 Program Description
 =============
-A generation of the Mandelbrot Set in Python through iteration.
+A generation of the Mandelbrot Set in Python.
-There are two versions: Unoptimized and Optimized

 How To Run
 =============